22 June 2015

-After the Cyprus fiasco we better understand what we face from the shadowy agenda lurking in the vaults of the banking cartel in the form of an overt theft they call a bail-in, also known as the haircut, as a strategy to be forced upon the taxpayer from the back door of international commerce, enforced by the corporate government.
+After the Cyprus fiasco, we are in a better position to understand what we face from the shadowy agenda lurking in the vaults of the banking cartel.
+The theft and forced investment in low yielding Bonds comes after an overt dip into your bank account, they call a bail-in, also known as the haircut, which is a strategy to be forced upon the account holder, sanctioned from the back door of international commerce, enforced by the corporate government.

-Just how far this will go requires the insight drawn from the warnings issued to all G-20 representatives and even all major bank and financial institution in all nations, that they are indeed open to this skullduggery, and could very well be next for a visit to the barbers which could leave one without for the weekend.
+Just how far this will go requires the insight drawn from the warnings issued to all G-20 representatives and even all major banks and financial institution in all nations, that they are indeed open to this skullduggery, and could very well be next for a visit to the barbers which could leave one without for the weekend.

-Marc Faber suggests a key sign that a bail-in is on the cards comes in the offer of a high interest return on deposits, currently available in the Lebanon, that Cypriot banks had high interest returns on deposits before the haircut.
-He suggests that high interest offers are the sign for bad banking practices, while low interest yields under the current climate may be seen as good banking.
+Marc Faber suggests a key sign that a bail-in is on the cards comes in the offer of a high interest return on deposits, currently available in the Lebanon, a sign he noted when Cypriot banks were raided.
+He suggests that high interest offers are the sign for bad banking practices, while low interest yields under the current climate, may be seen as good banking.

-The source of this agenda would be those who represent the mighty old money families from the days of the Templar East India Companies, the slavery, and opium running escapades bringing such wealth to the powerful, they could easily procure a fund, with mighty strings.
-For the subservience, via desperation, of the nations beleaguered by war through the issuing of credit via the central banks to all nations on the earth.
+The source of this agenda would be those who represent the mighty old money families from the days of the combination of Templar finance and Templar Naval force birthing the East India Companies, the slavery, and opium running escapades, bringing such wealth to the powerful, they could easily procure a fund with mighty strings for the re-build of nations.

 This system is active in the UK :